-Inspired by Amorepacific's mission to create a harmonious existence between people and nature, Arup together with David Chipperfield Architects designed the new headquarters for the South Korean cosmetics group.
+Arup together with David Chipperfield Architects designed the stunning new headquarters for the South Korean cosmetics group, Amorepacific, located in Seoul.

-Functional as well as effective, the building uses durable and beautiful materials and efficient technologies that need significantly less energy, water and materials than the standard Korean construction practices.
+The building uses durable and beautiful materials and efficient technologies that need significantly less energy, water and materials than standard Korean construction practices.
 Central to the vision was a total design approach, integrating all aspects including the architectural, structural, technical as well as social concepts.

 The cubic building is a singular structure, standing out clearly from the neighbouring high-rise blocks.
 The proportions of the building have been carefully designed around a central atrium to maximise the effectiveness of natural ventilation and daylight on all floors.
 Three large openings connect this central volume, providing a spectacular view of the Yongsan Park and the mountains in the distance.

-Providing a plethora of disciplines from both our London and Berlin offices, we led the structural engineering together with vertical transport, fire, wind and building services, façade and lighting designs.
+A multidisciplinary and international collaboration between our London and Berlin offices, we provided the structural engineering together with vertical transport, fire, wind and building services, building physics, façade, acoustics and lighting designs.

-With a comprehensive sustainability concept, our clients are aiming for LEED Gold Certification in summer 2018.
+With a comprehensive sustainability concept, our clients received LEED Gold certification in the summer of 2018.

 A façade with natural shading elements

-The facade of the building illustrates one of the key components of the holistic sustainable design.
-Together with the architects, we developed a bespoke skin that integrates shading and ventilation.
-The vertical fins, designed according to interdisciplinary aspects regarding their geometry and arrangement, optimise shade and natural light and reduce energy consumption.
+The facade of the building illustrates one of the key components of the sustainable design.
+Together with the architects, we developed a skin that integrates both shading and ventilation.
+Vertical fins, designed according to interdisciplinary aspects regarding their geometry and arrangement, optimise shade and natural light and reduce energy consumption.

 Resource efficient building services